FridaySalami/cookbook-chefstore/src/content/recipes/fruity-flapjacks-cherries-sultanas.md

 ## Why You'll Love This

-Sticky.
-Buttery.
-Fruity.
-This is the kind of bake that sticks to your fingers and your memory.
-A proper teatime traybake with oats, sweet fruit, and a golden syrup glaze that caramelises just right.
+These are the kind of bakes that feel like home.
+Sticky and sweet from golden syrup, with bursts of fruit in every bite.
+They’re chewy where it counts, golden around the edges, and just the right kind of nostalgic.
+Perfect with a hot cuppa or tucked into a lunchbox for later.
+And maybe even better the next day—if they last that long.

 ## Ingredients

-- 250g porridge oats
+- 250g Porridge Oats
-- 125g unsalted butter
+- 125g Unsalted Butter
 - 125g Tate & Lyle Squeezy Golden Syrup
 - 100g Buchanan Sultanas
-- 75g Glace Cherries, halved
+- 75g Glace Cherries, Halved
-- 50g light brown sugar
+- 50g Light Brown Sugar
-- Pinch of salt
+- Pinch of Salt

 ## Instructions

+1. **Preheat and prep**
-1. Preheat oven to 160°C (fan).
-Line a 20cm square baking tin with parchment.
+   Preheat the oven to 160°C fan.
+Line a 20cm square baking tin with parchment paper.

+2. **Melt the base**
-2. In a saucepan over low heat, melt the butter, golden syrup, and sugar until smooth.
+   In a saucepan over low heat, melt the butter, golden syrup, and sugar together.
+Stir gently until smooth and combined.

+3. **Mix in the dry ingredients**
-3. Stir in the oats, salt, sultanas, and cherries until everything is coated.
+   Remove from the heat.
+Stir in the oats, salt, sultanas, and cherries.
+Mix until all the oats are glossy and the fruit is evenly distributed.

-4. Press mixture firmly into the tin and smooth the top.
+4. **Fill the tin**
+   Spoon the mixture into the lined tin.
+Press it down firmly with the back of a spoon to level and compact the surface.

+5. **Bake**
-5. Bake for 22–25 minutes until golden at the edges.
+   Bake for 22 to 25 minutes until golden around the edges and lightly set in the centre.

+6. **Cool and slice**
-6. Cool completely in the tin, then cut into bars or squares.
+   Let the flapjacks cool completely in the tin.
+Once firm, lift out and cut into bars or squares.

 ## Tips

-- Add chopped apricots, mixed peel, or seeds for extra texture.
+- Add dried apricots, cranberries, or mixed seeds for more texture
-- For extra chewy texture, slightly underbake and let firm up as it cools.
+- For chewier flapjacks, bake for the shorter time and cool fully before slicing
-- Store airtight for up to a week—or freeze in slices.
+- Store in an airtight container for up to a week, or freeze in portions for grab-and-go snacking

 ## Goes Great With

-- A strong cup of tea
+- A Mug of Strong Tea or Fresh Coffee
-- Packed lunches or hiking snacks
+- Packed Lunches or Picnic Hampers
-- A drizzle of dark chocolate (optional but excellent)
+- A Light Drizzle of Melted Dark Chocolate on Top (Highly Recommended)

+---

+> **Not fancy.
+Just right.
+Sweet, chewy, and ready when you are.**